 Other than the dried chiles, the rest of the ingredient list was fairly simple and straightforward.
 It’s also very hands off.
 Per her instructions, you will have to check the pot occasionally, if only because your house will smell so damn good it will be impossible not to.
 She speaks the TRUTH.

-Lastly, I decided to make my version grain-free not just for health reasons, but because the four grocery stores I tried in my 10-block radius didn’t have hominy!
-If you don’t like this bastardized paleo version, definitely feel free to add a can of it to the stew along with the tomatillos.
+Lastly, I didn’t make my version grain-free for health reasons, but because the four grocery stores I tried in my 10-block radius didn’t have hominy!
+The end result was still delicious, but you can’t really call this soup posole without the hominy.
+So if you don’t want a bastardized paleo version, definitely add a can of it to the stew along with the tomatillos.

 Read on for this hybrid Mexican pozole rojo verde.
 And please tell me…what other newish cookbooks should I save room on my shelf for?
 Would love to know your favorites in the comments!